6 Underrated but Effective Conversion Optimization Techniques

 Your focus should be on minimizing friction and giving users a seamless experience by using as few fields as possible.
 As a general rule of thumb, anywhere between 3-5 fields is the sweet spot.

-You can achieve this by removing all the optional fields and asking only information that you absolutely need.
+You can achieve this by removing all the optional fields and asking only information that you need.

 For instance, there is no point in asking the address if you’re never going to ship anything to the prospect.
-In most cases you can get away with only an email address.
+In most cases, you can get away with only an email address.

 In case your business requires more than 5 fields, consider splitting the form into multiple steps.
 StartupInstitute takes advantage of this: